zbo14/envoke/doc/doc.md

 ### Logging in
 What you do:
 - Enter your `private key`, `user id`, email, username, password, and account type into the interface.
-Woah, that's a lot of stuff, maybe we can have a file containing some/all of this information that a user uploads to login?
+Woah, that's a lot, maybe we can have a file containing this information that a user uploads to login?

 What happens next:
 - The application asks BigchainDB/IPDB for the `user signature` corresponding to `user id`
-- It verifies the `user signature` with the `public key` and user information
+- It verifies the `user signature` with your `public key` (derived from your `private key`) and personal information
 - Your `public key`, `private key`, `user id`, and personal information are kept in memory for the remainder of the session

 What you get: